7 Secrets Happy Couples Know About Arguing And Making Up

 Instead, happy couples understand that intimacy doesn’t require agreement.

-You both feel seen, heard, and understood.
-You may both still disagree but it suddenly isn’t that important because you feel connected.
-That is the magic of intimacy.
+You both feel seen, heard and understood.
+You may both still disagree, but it suddenly isn’t that important because you feel connected.
+That’s the magic of intimacy.

 Happy couples know the importance of being authentic.
-They do not have the unrealistic expectation that they will always agree with one another.
+They don’t have the unrealistic expectation that they’ll always agree with one another.
 Being authentic and speaking up to share and express feelings allows a deeper bond to grow over time.

 1. Happy Couples Fight For The Relationship, Not Each Other

-The only way out of a power struggle in relationship is to fight for the relationship instead of each other.
-This requires a commitment to finding a win-win rather than a win-lose from a disagreement.
+The only way out of a power struggle in a relationship is to fight for the relationship instead of each other.
+When you choose to fight for the relationship, you put aside your ego desires to be “right” and commit to finding understanding for each other’s experience.

-Happy couples do not sacrifice their needs thinking it will make things better.
+Happy couples don’t sacrifice their needs thinking it’ll make things better.
 Instead, they fight for the relationship and understand the importance of reconnecting and repairing after a fight.

 1. Happy Couples Don’t Accept An Apology Until They Are Ready To Let It Go